-Research in Immunity and Infection is one of the College of Medical and Dental Sciences’ longstanding and key strengths.
-Current grant awards exceed £35m and the annual research income is approximately £8million per annum.
+Research in Immunity and Infection is one of the College of Medical and Dental Sciences’ longstanding key strengths.
+Current grant awards exceed £50m and the annual research income is approximately £11million per annum.

 The School provides a dynamic and interactive research environment cultivated by Professors with enviable reputations in their fields of expertise, Readers, Senior Lecturers, Lecturers, independent fellows and a large number of postdoctoral research staff.
 All Staff have their own webpages as do research teams, which aids their international collaborations.

-There are approximately 70 PhD students within the School and from day one they are proactively encouraged to think of their future career as a postdoc.
-As a postdoc they receive ongoing support through a range of specialised courses and masterclasses which help develop their careers as independent researchers.
+There are a high number of PhD students within the School and from day one they are proactively encouraged to think of their future career as a postdoc.
+They receive ongoing support through a range of specialised courses and masterclasses run by PERCAT (Postdoctoral / Early Researcher Career Development and Training) designed to help develop their careers as independent researchers.